14 ways to say “You’re welcome” in Italian

 “A te” is informal, “A lei” is formal, “A voi” is plural

-This is also very common and it’s a really nice way to say “you’re welcome”
+This is also quite common and a genuinely nice way to say “you’re welcome.”

 Figurati / Si Figuri